Gaius-Augustus/BRAKER/README.md

 If `--makehub` and `--email=your@mail.de` (with your valid e-mail adress) are provided, a track data hub for visualizing results with the UCSC Genome Browser will be generated using MakeHub (<https://github.com/Gaius-Augustus/MakeHub>).

+### --gc_probability=DECIMAL

+By default, GeneMark-ES/ET uses a probability of 0.001 for predicting the donor splice site pattern GC (instead of GT).
+It may make sense to increase this value for species where this donor splice site is more common.
+For example, in the species *Emiliania huxleyi*, about 50% of donor splice sites have the pattern GC (https://media.nature.com/original/nature-assets/nature/journal/v499/n7457/extref/nature12221-s2.pdf, page 5).

 Output of BRAKER
 =================